<< Previous Room on the Tour - Phase 5

 Today, many historic taverns still exist and serve as reminders of America's colonial past.

+The Long Room at Fraunces Tavern Museum, 54 Pearl Street, New York, NY.
 "On December 4, 1783, nine days after the last British soldiers left American soil, George Washington invited the officers of the Continental Army to join him in the Long Room of Fraunces Tavern to bid them farewell."

 Courtesy of www.frauncestavernmuseum.org.